claytonketner/CSCI200_FactorySim/Manager-Classes.md

       * private JTextField txtKitQuantity - prompt user to enter how many kit he wants to produce
       * private JLabel picture - the final image of the selected kit
       * private int row,col - track the number of rows and cols of schedule
-      * private TreeMap<String , String> schedule - first key is kit's name, second key is kit's status. uses treemap to store the data of kit
+      * private TreeMap<String , String> schedule - first key is kit's name, second key is kit's status. uses TreeMap to store the data of kit
 * Methods:
       * initialize() - initialize the variables
       * makeSchedule() - line up the schedule using GridBagLayout